If you have a company or are thinking about registering one, you’ll receive an ASIC corporate key. Here, we’ll explain what it is and how it’s used.

 How do I apply for a corporate key?

-It is important to keep your key.
-The key lasts for the life of the company but there are circumstances where it will need to be cancelled, such as:
+It is important to keep your key in a place where you can.
+The key will last for the lifetime of your company.
+However, there are circumstances where you will need to cancel it, such as:

 - If you haven’t received the key within 5 days;